Submitted by guest blogger Kim Rielly

 The three of them continued at a faster pace directly south.
 I skated along behind them confidently, but was growing tired because, well, I’m in terrible shape.
 We were skating against the wind, and in combination with my tired legs, I hoped we’d soon turn back.

-I didn’t have to hope for long - we soon encountered a peninsula, and on the southern side of it we could see open water.
-We had reached the end of this plate - after skating a distance of about 2 miles we estimated.
+I didn’t have to hope for long.
+We soon encountered a peninsula, and on the southern side of it we could see open water.
+We had reached the end of this plate after skating a distance of about 2 estimated miles.
 We began the skate back to the cars.

 We arrived at our starting point and climbed the rocks to get back to the cars.
-Safe and sound - exhilarated and DRY.
+Safe and sound, exhilarated and, most importantly, dry!

 Nordic skating is similar in risk to mountaineering, really.
 Like rock climbers, the participants are prepared for the worst and respect the potential danger, which typically results in accident-free adventure.
 And did I mention that it feels like you’re flying?

 So now at our house there are two cold-weather scenarios: if it’s cold and there’s a lot of snow, we go skiing or snowshoeing.
 If it’s cold and there’s a patch of smooth ice with no snow on it somewhere within 100 miles, skaters gonna skate.

 -Kim Rielly is the former director of communications for the Regional Office of Sustainable Tourism, and a landlubber.